MoonFlowww/Thot/docs/sub/layer/README.md

 # Layers Reference

-The `Omni::Layer` namespace exposes typed factory helpers that wrap LibTorch modules with the framework's activation, initialization, and locality wiring.
+The `Nott::Layer` namespace exposes typed factory helpers that wrap LibTorch modules with the framework's activation, initialization, and locality wiring.
 Each helper follows the `Layer(options, activation, initialization, local)` signature (activation defaults to `Identity`, initialization to